-The Company Secretary has been nominated as the person responsible for communications with the ASX.
+The Company Secretaries have been nominated as the persons responsible for communications with the ASX.
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and coordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.